CaDIS: Cataract Dataset for Image Segmentation: Cataract dataset for image segmentation

 The dataset was generated from the training videos released for the CATARACTS challenge \cite{cataracts}.
-The videos were recorded during the phacoemulsification procedure using a camera mounted on the surgical microscope focusing directly on the patient's eye.
 The CATARACTS challenge training set includes 25 videos with average duration of 10 minutes and 56 seconds recorded at 30 frames per second (fps).